sungch/wic/README.md

 TODO
 -----

-// TODO
-detect current time zone, adjust with incoming UTC data, and then trim the dates. private void normalizeVoucherEffectiveDates(Voucher voucher) {
+1. detect current time zone, adjust with incoming UTC data, and then trim the dates. private void normalizeVoucherEffectiveDates(Voucher voucher) {

-// TODO
-Why I cannot delete wicOrder->delivery?
+2. I can delete head or tail in 1:m relationship, but when deleting at middle layer object like wicOrder in relationship, @PreRemove method seems needed to cut relationship with parent and grand-parent.

 ------
 DEBUG:
 mvn clean install spring-boot:run -Dspring-boot.run.jvmArguments="-agentlib:jdwp=transport=dt_socket,server=y,suspend=n,address=5005"